peter88213/yw-timeline/docs/index.md

 [Download the latest release (version 3.0.5)](https://raw.githubusercontent.com/peter88213/yw-timeline/main/dist/yw-timeline_v3.0.5.zip)

-- Unzip the downloaded zipfile "yw-timeline_v3.0.5.zip" into a new folder.
+- Extract the "yw-timeline_v3.0.5" folder from the downloaded zipfile "yw-timeline_v3.0.5.zip".
 - Move into this new folder and launch **setup.pyw**.
 This installs the script for the local user.
 - Create a shortcut on the desktop when asked.
-- Open "README.md" for usage instructions.
+- Open "README.md" for further instructions.

 ### Note for Linux users